 If you only have a small budget for paid ads, you can test out ideas using organic posts and track their progress, so you have a better idea of what kind of posts you should be paying to push.

 Videos are becoming increasingly popular, with video posts able to capture the attention of a user quickly scrolling through their feed more than a static image.
 Videos can also convey much more information, including footage of a product in action, testimonials, Q&As, and more.

 You won’t always have the time and resources to make videos with high production values but, nowadays, most smartphones can make videos high-quality enough for certain kinds of social media posts.

 Consider filming and posting some behind-the-scenes footage at your office or doing a Q&A live stream with your team to engage your followers for some quick wins.
 With the increasing prevalence of video-first platforms like TikTok and YouTube, the options for B2B are endless.

 By broadening your marketing skill set, you can not only create more successful social media marketing campaigns, but by lending your skills to other marketing departments, you can offer valuable insights from your unique perspective as a social media marketer.

 Want to learn more about becoming a t-shaped marketer?
 Or honing your social media skills?
-Join the B2B Marketing Alliance Community!
+Join the Revenue Marketing Alliance Community!